Purvapatel4725/Kubernetes-Cheatsheet/README.md

 ## Conclusion

 This cheatsheet provides a quick reference to the most commonly used Kubernetes commands and concepts.
 With this guide, you'll be well-equipped to start deploying and managing your containerized applications using Kubernetes.
-For more detailed information, refer to the [Kubernetes Documentation](https://kubernetes.io/docs/).

 ## Author
 **Purva Patel**